chrisinoakland/chrisinoakland.github.io/_posts/2020-02-06-pulling-data-from-twitter.md

 classes: wide
 ---

-How to pull data from Twitter using API's.
+How to pull data from Twitter using APIs.

 ### Introduction